Teresa Borriello

 Italian cocktails, between celebrations and traditions

-Between unique celebrations and pure moments of leisure meeting or tranquility - as the aperitivo - Italian cocktails attract the palates of those who, passing and strolling, find themselves - in the sweet escape given by languid mixes of experiences and sensations.
+Between unique celebrations and pure moments of leisure meeting or tranquility, Italian cocktails captivate the palates of those who, while passing by or strolling, find themselves drawn to tasting them, in a sweet escape made of unique experiences and sensations.

 - 3 cl of gin;